 Asthma and bronchitis are respiratory conditions that can cause airway irritation, inflammation, and coughing.
-Sometimes, people mistake bronchitis for asthma and vice versa.
+While some people may confuse the conditions, there are various differences between the two.

 Knowing how the two conditions can present themselves is essential, as the treatments people may need are different.